Decreasing Anxiety in Teens Using Narrative Therapy

 In counseling, problems that can be resolved in this way are numerous, from anger, performance anxiety, poor self-esteem, social anxiety, negative thoughts, depression, and bad habits.

 In today’s cyber world, where avatars and virtual creatures are so personified and viewed with such importance, there is an ease for teens to envision this externalized entity and furthermore, communicate with it.
 Working with kids and teens, we give meaning to these problems and help them negotiate the best way to help them make peace with themselves despite their problematic parts.

 The key to dissolving the heart of the problem is a technique called “deconstructing the problem”.
-Since the teen is the expert in their own life, deconstructing the problem down to its most detailed meaning, helps create a best solution for that specific core issue.
+Since the teen is the expert in their own life, deconstructing the problem down to its most detailed meaning helps create the best solution for that specific core issue.

 This is a non-judgmental exploration of the problem and how it relates to the many other parts of the teen’s life.
 The teen realizes that on one hand they have a fearful part, but on the other hand they also have strong and bold parts.

 Therapy can help teens learn how to use its strong and resourceful parts to help whatever parts were creating pain.
 This creates an opportunity for children and teens to know themselves in a more positive light, increase their confidence, and promote real and lasting healthy changes in their lives.